 The routine maintenance recommended by manufacturers to insure safe and efficient furnace operation.
-We test for carbon monoxide and gas leaks at the furnace, we check the furnace components for proper operation and advise about components or conditions that may need attention, if all operates properly we perform a basic furnace cleaning.
+We test for carbon monoxide and gas leaks at the furnace, we check the furnace components for proper operation and advise about components or conditions that may need attention, if all operates properly, we perform a fundamental furnace cleaning.

 We offer a deep furnace cleaning service at an additional cost